KeronTeam/Keron/README.md

 The answer to this is simple: subspaces.
 Each player plays in his own timeline, and may catch up with the server.
 The server time is simply the highest available.

-This system implies a very simple, very important rule: _one cannot interact with a vessel's past._ **Ever.**
+This system implies a very simple, very important rule: _one cannot interact with a vessel's past or future._ **Ever.**

 Reason is that you weren't there at that time.
 So you shouldn't interfere with the vessel if you have not caught up with it.